FPGAwars/icestudio/source/installation.rst

 .. note::

-  Python 2.7 will be installed if required.
+  Python 2.7 will install if it is not installed.
 This installer registers the *.ice* files as *Icestudio project*.

 Mac OS X
 --------